 HM thanked by GCC ministers

-MUSCAT: GCC ministers of education sent a cable of thanks and gratitude to His Majesty Sultan Qaboos at the end of their third meeting concluded in Muscat on Tuesday.
-They expressed their sincere thanks and appreciation to His Majesty for the warm welcome and generous hospitality extended to them.
-They valued the support accorded by His Majesty and the GCC leaders to the joint education work march.
-They prayed to the Almighty to protect His Majesty and perpetuate progress and prosperity on the Sultanate; its government and people under the
+MUSCAT: His Majesty Sultan Qaboos received a cable of thanks and gratitude from the GCC Ministers of Education on the end of their 9th consultative meeting held in Muscat on Wednesday.
+In their cable, they expressed their sincere thanks and gratitude to His Majesty for the warm welcome and generous hospitality extended to them and to the participating delegations, which had a positive impact on the success of the meeting.
+They prayed to Allah the Almighty to protect Oman, and perpetuate the blessings of health and wellbeing on His Majesty.